SuperDroidRobots/MLT-JR/README.md

 Demonstrates motor movement by ramping the motors up and down in each direction.
 This is the demonstration code that is pre-programmed on all assembled MLT-JR Programmable Platforms (TP-230-002).

 ## Sensor Demo
-Builds on the motor demo examply by adding an IR sensor to the front of the robot to perform basic object avoidance.
+Builds on the motor demo example by adding an IR sensor to the front of the robot to perform basic object avoidance.

+## xBee Demo
+Builds on the motor demo example and combines it with our xBee Remote system (TE-900-004) for wireless joystick control.

-#External Library Dependencies
+# External Library Dependencies
 __Sabertooth__ -   Library developed by Dimension Engineering for control of the Sabertooth and Syren motor controllers. http://www.dimensionengineering.com/info/arduino